-The Redwood Creek Trailhead is the easiest access point to drive to, and from there it’s a nice, level, mile-and-a-half walk to the closest camping.
+The Redwood Creek Trailhead is the easiest access point to drive to, and from there it’s a nice, level, mile-and-a-half walk on the Redwood Creek Trail to the closest camping.
 Unfortunately there have been a lot of break-ins of cars parked overnight at this trailhead.

 The closest camping to the trailhead is just past the seasonal bridge across Redwood Creek.
 Sometimes there are two seasonal bridges within about 100 yards of each other; in that case you’re supposed to camp upstream of the second, smaller bridge, which actually crosses McArthur Creek.
 This is a popular camping area since it’s so easy to get to.